Policies

 The permission error is displayed.

 This policy defines a limited set of paths and capabilities.
-Without access to sys, commands like vault policy list or vault secrets list will not work.
+Without access to `sys`, commands like `vault policy list` or `vault secrets list` will not work.

-Associate Policies to Auth Methods
+### Associate Policies to Auth Methods <a href="#associate-policies-to-auth-methods" id="associate-policies-to-auth-methods"></a>

 Vault itself is the single policy authority, unlike authentication where you can enable multiple auth methods.